-With the current challenge of rat plague due to the COVID-19 lockdown, we understand how it may intrigue you to get to know them.
-As the pandemic outbreak dramatically cuts down their food supply, rodent sightings in daylight hours became the new norm in the streets of Sydney.
+With the current rat control challenge due to the COVID-19 lockdown, we understand how it may intrigue you to get to know them.
+As the pandemic outbreak dramatically cut down their food supply, rodent sightings during daylight hours became the new norm in the streets of Sydney.
 You might be thinking about what makes them act the way they do.
 Or what’s the root cause of the rise of rodent infestation?
 We got the answers to your questions!
 This article will provide an overview of the rodent behavior, including some facts about their common habits and primal instincts for survival in a 12-question game (though not the usual 21 questions).

 Question #1: What rodent species are considered to be the most common formidable pests in the world?

-A: Roof rats and Norway rats (more known as Brown or sewer rats) are the rodent species that frequently create pest issues both in residential and industrial settings.
+A: Roof rats and Norway rats (more known as Brown or sewer rats) are rodent species that frequently create pest issues both in residential and industrial settings.
 (Read: Pest Control Services in Sydney)